 The most complex issue of Medicaid eligibility is dealing with income and assets.
 Many people believe they can’t qual-ify for Medicaid unless they spend down all their income and assets, but there are options available to protect and pre-serve existing wealth so it can still benefit the person seeking Medicaid, their heirs, or a spouse that is not in long-term care.
 Assets can be transferred with possible penalties or trusts can be created.
 A Medicaid Asset Protection Trust and/or a Qualified Income Trust can help you hold onto assets and income and not have them count against your eligibility.
 Your home is exempt from counting toward your asset limit, but Texas, like most states, has a Medicaid Estate Recovery Program (MERP) that allows them to ask the family for reimbursement for Medicaid funds from the estate after death.
 Trusts can be created to protect the majority of your assets from falling victim to MERP and ensure the future of your heirs.
 In addition, the Texas Ladybird Deed allows the home to transfer outside of probate.
 It is no longer considered an asset of the estate and can’t be used by Medicaid to recover costs.
 Careful planning can prevent the loss of assets in the probate process.
 Call us to discuss your options.
 Planning ahead is essential for making the most of trusts.

 No matter where you live in Texas, our attorneys can assist you in planning for the future Medicaid needs of yourself and your loved ones.
 Any time a nursing home becomes a genuine possibility for yourself or a loved one, having a qualified, experienced Texas Medicaid attorney that has your back is invaluable.
-The Hyde Law Firm specializes in Medicaid and covers the entire state of Texas with two law offices.
-One in Granbury, located an hour southwest of Fort Worth and another in Round Rock located a half hour north of Austin.
+The Hyde Law Firm specializes in Medicaid and covers the entire state of Texas.
+We are centrally located in Granbury, TX.
 Give us a call today to prepare for your future needs.